tisu19021997/snipai/README.md

 - Take, organize, and search for screenshots in a PyQt application
 - All local small language models
 - Use `ollama` for all generation tasks:
-  - Generate tags and descriptions
   - `moondream` for generating description from images - super fast and accurate
   - `qwen2:1.5b` for image tagging - super fast and good at structured outputs
 - Search images by natural language using binary vector embeddings
   - `mxbai-embed-large` for text embedding - with [binary quantization](https://www.mixedbread.ai/blog/binary-mrl) to minize storage and speed up retrieval
   - use [sqlite-vec](https://github.com/asg017/sqlite-vec) for retrieval